bmlanguage/bml/documentation.md

         *   **Default Value:** The default value for general pointers is null.
         *   Example: `uint32^ rawPointer;`, `char8^ buffer;`, `uint32+ ptr = &myValue;`
         *   **Capability-Based Pointer Types:** `DataType +`, `DataType -`, `DataType @regionName`, `DataType !`, `DataType scoped`, `DataType tracked`.
             *   `+`: A pointer that cannot be null and it can read/write to the memory location unless region restrictions apply, the equivalent to `DataType^ nonnull`.
 The compiler guarantees that a pointer with a `+` type qualifier will never be null.
+If you assign a null value to a pointer with a + qualifier, a compilation error will be generated.
             *   `-`: A pointer that can be null, and it can read/write to the memory location unless region restrictions apply, the equivalent to `DataType^`.
 If this pointer is dereferenced without checking if the pointer is null, the compiler may generate a warning.
             *   `@regionName`: A pointer associated with a specific data region, enabling region-based memory management and access controls enforced at compile-time.
 Accessing memory outside the specified region will result in a compile-time error.
 The `regionName` must be defined as a `dataRegion` (or `rodataRegion`, or `stackRegion`, or `peripheralRegion`, or `moduleDataRegion`).
+Pointers with the `@region` modifier can only access the specified memory region.
+The compiler may generate a compile-time error if the pointer attempts to access memory outside of the region where it is defined. `dataRegion` declarations do not directly grant access to the data to other memory regions.
+To transfer data across regions, a CAM will have to explicitly read from one region and write to another region, using memory copy functions or by transferring using memory mapped peripherals.
+CAMs can also define their own memory regions using the `CAMDataRegion` specifier.
+This data region has the same scope as the CAM, and can be used to perform calculations, store intermediate results, or implement other internal logic within a given CAM.
+CAM data regions can also be used to store CAM configurations, parameters or other persistent state for that CAM.
             *   `!`: A pointer that cannot be null and can only read from the memory location; write operations are not allowed.
 If a write operation is performed, it will result in a compile-time error.
 The compiler guarantees that the pointer will never be null and that no write operation will be performed using this pointer.
+The memory that it points to can change if the underlying memory region is mapped to a volatile or external device.
            *  `scoped`: A pointer that's valid only within its lexical scope.
 The compiler prevents the pointer from escaping the scope ensuring that it cannot be dangling.
 This mechanism is mostly implemented at compile time.
 The compiler will generate errors if the pointer escapes the lexical scope.
-            *   **Default value**: Scoped pointers cannot be null.
+The runtime behavior depends on the compiler flags.
+For increased runtime safety the compiler can generate code to trap or invoke a runtime error handler if a scoped pointer is accessed after its scope has finished (e.g. by using guard pages or similar techniques).
+Scoped pointers cannot be null.
             *   `tracked`: A pointer that is tracked by the compiler during runtime.
 Every access to the tracked pointer incurs a runtime check to prevent dangling pointers.
 The implementation is target-specific but can be done by using metadata to store the scope of the tracked pointer and checking for that metadata in every access.
 If the `boundsCheckRefinement` is enabled, the runtime check may be optimized by using refinement types with more specific constraints.
-            *   **Default Value**: Tracked pointers are initialized with a default null address value.
+Tracked pointers are initialized with a default null address value.
 The runtime checks will catch dangling pointers.
+The metadata associated with `tracked` pointers is stored in a separate memory region and is managed by the runtime environment, often using a hashmap to store the information of a tracked pointer, which can be implemented using software or a hardware accelerator if available.
+Every access to a tracked pointer will incur an overhead as the runtime must perform the validity checks.
+When a tracked pointer is used, the runtime performs the following checks: Check if the pointer is valid (not null and allocated) and if the memory access is within the boundaries of the valid region.
+These checks may be optimized by using specific hardware support, but there is always some overhead when using tracked pointers.
+When `boundsCheckRefinement` is enabled, the compiler can use refinement types to specify extra constraints that limit the range of a tracked pointer and if the compiler can statically prove the pointer access is valid, the runtime checks can be skipped.
+The runtime checks for tracked pointers do not include any protection against data races.
+The user is responsible for protecting the data using the concurrency primitives.
             *   Example: `uint32+ sensorDataPtr = &mySensorData;`, `rawbyte- transmitBuffer;` , `uint32@MyRegion regionPtr;`, `uint32! configPtr = &myConfig;` , `uint8 localPtr = &someArray;` (implicit scope), `uint16 tracked sensorDataPtr = &someValue;`
-    *   **Scope-Bound Pointer:** `DataType scoped` (lexical lifetime management).
-        *   A pointer that's valid only within its lexical scope.
-The compiler prevents the pointer from escaping the scope, ensuring that it cannot be dangling.
-This mechanism is mostly implemented at compile time.
-The compiler will generate errors if the pointer escapes the lexical scope.
-        *   The runtime behavior depends on the compiler flags.
-For increased runtime safety the compiler can generate code to trap or invoke a runtime error handler if a scoped pointer is accessed after its scope has finished (e.g. by using guard pages or similar techniques).
-        *   `DataType scoped` cannot be null.
-        *   The `scoped` keyword is optional for local variables and can be omitted if the compiler can infer this using static analysis.
-        *   **Static Analysis Process for Implicit Scope:**
-            *   The compiler performs static analysis to determine if a pointer's lifetime is strictly confined to its lexical scope specifically its function body or a block inside the function.
-            *   The compiler analyses the code flow to verify if the pointer is never passed as a parameter to a function or stored inside a struct that outlives the scope of the pointer, and if the pointer is never returned to a caller function.
-If all the conditions are satisfied the compiler infers that the pointer is scoped and the `scoped` qualifier can be omitted.
-            *   If the compiler detects that the pointer is escaping its lexical scope a compile time error will be generated.
-        *   **Scope Rules:**
-            *   If a `scoped` pointer is stored inside a struct, the struct will inherit the scope of the pointer and can only be declared in the same scope or a scope that does not outlive the scope of the scoped pointer.
-If the struct is used outside the scope of the scoped pointer, a compile-time error will be generated.
-This rule also applies to unions and tuples.
-            *   A `scoped` pointer cannot be passed as a parameter to a function or be returned by a function unless the `scoped` qualifier is also applied to the return value.
-        *   Example:
-            ```baremetal
-            function void myFunction() {
-                uint32 localValue = 10;
-                uint32 localPtr = &localValue; // valid pointer (scoped is implicitly added).
-                // ...
-            } // localPtr is no longer valid
-            ```
-    *   **Runtime-Tracked Pointer:** `DataType tracked` (runtime checks).
-        *   A pointer that is tracked by the compiler during runtime.
-Every access to the tracked pointer incurs a runtime check to prevent dangling pointers.
-The implementation is target-specific but can be done by using metadata to store the scope of the tracked pointer and checking for that metadata in every access.
-If the `boundsCheckRefinement` is enabled, the runtime check may be optimized by using refinement types with more specific constraints.
-        *   **Runtime Check Implementation Details:**
-            *   **Metadata Approach:** A common implementation involves storing metadata alongside the tracked pointer.
-This metadata can include information about the allocation's starting address, the size of the allocated region, and a validity flag.
-Each time the tracked pointer is accessed:
-                1. The validity flag is checked.
-If the flag indicates the pointer is invalid (e.g., it has been deallocated), a runtime error is triggered.
-                2. The access address is compared to the allocation's start address and size.
-If the access is out of bounds of the allocation region, a runtime error is triggered.
-                3. The metadata can be updated when the allocation or deallocation occurs.
-            *   **Guard Pages:** Some architectures may utilize guard pages (protected memory regions that surround allocated memory) for more efficient checks.
-Accessing memory outside the allocation will trigger a hardware exception.
-The operating system or runtime library can trap the exception, detect a dangling pointer access, and trigger a runtime error.
-            *   **Compiler-Specific Techniques:** The compiler can also use other techniques such as generating code that performs dynamic range checks on access, but the performance may be slower compared with metadata or guard pages techniques.
-        *   The metadata associated with `tracked` pointers is stored in a separate memory region and is managed by the runtime environment.
-        *   A common strategy is to store the information of a tracked pointer in a hashmap, associated with the tracked address.
-The hashmap can be implemented using software or a hardware accelerator if available, to improve its performance.
-        *   Metadata includes information about the pointer's allocation scope and validity flags.
-        *   Every access to a tracked pointer will incur an overhead as the runtime must perform the validity checks.
-        *   When a tracked pointer is used, the runtime performs the following checks:
-            *   Check if the pointer is valid (not null and allocated).
-            *   Check if the memory access is within the boundaries of the valid region.
-        *   These checks may be optimized by using specific hardware support, but there is always some overhead when using tracked pointers.
-        *   When `boundsCheckRefinement` is enabled, the compiler can use refinement types to specify extra constraints that limit the range of a tracked pointer and if the compiler can statically prove the pointer access is valid, the runtime checks can be skipped.
-            *   This means that the overhead for a tracked pointer can be minimal if the access can be statically determined by using refinement type constraints.
-            *   Example:
-                ```baremetal
-                type validPointer = uint32 tracked where value > 0x1000;

-                function void processData(validPointer ptr) {
-                  // if the compiler can prove that the access to *ptr will be within the valid range, no runtime checks will be needed.
-                  // if the access might be out of the range, a runtime check must be performed.
-                    print(*ptr);
-              }
-            ```
-        *   Example: `uint16 tracked sensorDataPtr;`
     *   **Tuple Types:** `tuple<DataType1, DataType2, ...>`.
         *   A fixed-size immutable collection of values which can be accessed by name or by index.
         *   Tuple values are mutable by adding the `~` modifier at declaration time.